Emment-Yamikani/XytherOS/README.md

 ## Contribution

 We welcome contributions!
-If you're interested in improving XytherOS, please follow these guidelines:
+If you're interested in improving xytherOS, please follow these guidelines:

 - Fork the repository and create a feature branch.
 - Submit a pull request with a detailed description of your changes.